Banijay Kids & Family: History

-In February 2016, Zodiak Kids and Zodiak Media merged with the French-based independent company, Banijay Group, with the former being folded into Banijay Group as Zodiak Kids became Banijay's new childrens television production subsidiary.
+In February 2016, Zodiak Kids and its Swedish/French production & distribution parent Zodiak Media merged with the rival French independent international television production and distribution company, Banijay Group, with the former being folded into Banijay Group as Zodiak Kids became Banijay's new children's television production subsidiary as the latter groul had gained entry into the kids & family production operations & the animation production industry.
 Marathon was folded within the process.
 The Zodiak Kids name was retained until 2022 when the company adopted the Banijay name.

 In September 2018, Zodiak Kids announced that they had hired former MoonScoop Group co-founder and co-chairman, Benoît Di Sabatino, as their new CEO of the company, succeeding Jean-Philippe Randisi.

 In April 2021, Banijay announced that they had acquired the Paris-based animation studio, Monello Productions, which was founded in 2013 by former Tele Images SVP Giorgio Welter from ITV Studios-owned Tetra Media Group.
 The acquired animation studio was placed under Zodiak Kids and would continue to operate independently, with their founder continuing to serve as the company's president.

-In November 2021, Banijay announced that they were bringing their three children's production companies, Zodiak Kids & Family, Tiger Aspect Kids & Family, and Monello Productions, into one group by launching a new division named Banijay Kids and Family.
+In November 2021, Banijay announced that they were bringing their three children's production companies, Zodiak Kids & Family, Tiger Aspect Kids & Family, and Monello Productions, into one group by launching a new division named Banijay Kids and Family with the two latter production labels Tiger Aspect Kids & Family and animation studio Monello Productions became subsidiaries of the new children's division.

-In September 2022, Banijay Kids & Family announced that they had acquired two children's production companies: the London-based studio, Kindle Entertainment, and the Italian studio Movinenti Production, with the latter being acquired from its previous parent company ForFun Media.
+In September 2022, Banijay Kids & Family announced that they had acquired two children's production companies: the London-based British live-action production & entertainment studio, Kindle Entertainment, and the Italian animation studio MoviMenti Production, with the latter being acquired from its previous parent company ForFun Media as Banijay Kids & Family had entered the Italian animation production with MoviMenti became its in-house Italian animation production studio & became an Italian subsidiary as it would handle animation services for Banijay Kids & Family's future animated series.